Climate Action Funding and Technical Resources

 - EPA: State and Local Climate and Energy Program — Offers free tools, data, and technical expertise about energy strategies (including energy efficiency, renewable energy, and other emerging technologies) to help state, local, and tribal governments achieve their environmental, energy, and economic objectives.

 - Global Change Research Program — Coordinates research and cooperation across its 13 federal member agencies to advance understanding of the changing Earth system and maximize efficiencies in federal global change research.
 It conducts a regular National Climate Assessment to analyze the impacts of global climate change in the U.S.

 - C40 Knowledge Hub — Provides a wealth of climate-related information from climate experts.
 Registered users gain the ability to track topics of interest and receive personalized recommendations based on their interests.

 - CivicWell — Works to build livable communities and local leadership via innovative programs and networking opportunities.
 Its climate change resources include community engagement tools, case studies, and local climate change adaptation reports.
 Also see CivicSpark.

 - Climate Mayors — A bipartisan peer-to-peer network of U.S. mayors demonstrating climate leadership through actions in their communities.
 Includes an electric vehicle collaborative and climate action compendium, a detailed inventory of municipal actions on climate change and other sustainability issues.
 Partnered with the C40 Knowledge Hub to produce Climate action and the Inflation Reduction Act: A guide for local government leaders (2022).

-- Global Covenant of Mayors — The largest global alliance for city climate leadership, built upon the commitment of over 11,500 cities and local governments.
+- Global Covenant of Mayors for Climate & Energy — The largest global alliance for city climate leadership, built upon the commitment of over 10,000 cities and local governments.